International-Meme-Fund/imf-docs/docs/integrations/usds.md

 Every Pool is paired with USDS.
 Every Borrow and Lend market uses USDS.
 It’s the stable layer that makes IMF **liquid**, **composable**, and **usable**.

-USDS is issued by [Sky](https://sky.money), the protocol formerly known as Maker DAO, creators of DAI and pioneers of onchain stablecoin systems.
+USDS is issued by [Sky](https://sky.money){: target="_blank"}, the protocol formerly known as Maker DAO, creators of DAI and pioneers of onchain stablecoin systems.

 ### Why USDS?